oh-its-jimjam/file_limit/README.md

 # file_limit

-A utility library to retrieve and set the file limits for current process for Unix-based systems.
+A utility library to retrieve and set the file limits for the underlying process of Unix-based systems.

 "Everything is a file"; thus a file can represent network sockets, pipes, files on a file-system, etc.
 Resource-intensive applications typically need to increase the default limit to the maximum.
 It is also beneficial for low-latency applications to increase the file limit to the maximum number and pre-allocate a data structure to hold the FDs to minimize memory allocations.